-- Applicants must hold an undergraduate degree from an accredited U.S. college or university or an overseas institution of higher learning recognized by the Ministry of Education in the home country. - The following prerequisite courses, which may be taken at other U.S. accredited colleges or universities or a higher education institution abroad which is recognized by the Ministry of Education, are required before applying to the M.S. program only:
+• Applicants must hold an undergraduate degree from a regionally accredited U.S. college or university or an overseas institution of higher learning recognized by the Ministry of Education in the home country.

+• The following prerequisite courses, which may be taken at other U.S. regionally accredited colleges or universities or a higher education institution abroad which is recognized by the Ministry of Education, are required before applying to the M.S. only program :

-Inorganic Chemistry with a lab (at Simmons, CHEM III or CHEM II3) Organic Chemistry with a lab (at Simmons, CHEM II2 or CHEM II4) Anatomy and Physiology I and II with labs (at Simmons, BIOL 231 and BIOL 232) Introduction to Nutrition (at Simmons, NUTR II2) Introduction to Community Nutrition (at Simmons, NUTR 237) Nutritional Biochemistry (at Simmons, CHEM 223) Introductory Statistics at (Simmons, MATH II8)
+Inorganic Chemistry with a lab (at Simmons, CHEM 111 or CHEM 113) Organic Chemistry with a lab (at Simmons, CHEM 112 or CHEM 114) Anatomy and Physiology I and II with labs (at Simmons, BIOL 231 and BIOL 232) Introduction to Nutrition (at Simmons, NUTR 112) Introduction to Community Nutrition (at Simmons, NUTR 237) Nutritional Biochemistry (at Simmons, CHEM 223) Introductory Statistics at (Simmons, MATH 118)